survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-To keep the implementation clean we are using `this.setState`, a feature of Alt that allows us to signify that we are going to alter Store state and that it should signal the change to possible listeners.
+To keep the implementation clean we are using `this.setState`, a feature of Alt that allows us to signify that we are going to alter the Store state and that it should signal the change to possible listeners.

 ### Implementing `update`

-`update` is more complex operation.
-First we need to find the `Note` to update.
-If we find one, we can patch it and finally commit it to the store using `this.setState`.
-It is the same logic as earlier.
-This time we have moved it to the store.
+`update` follows the earlier logic apart from some renaming.
+Most importantly we commit the new state through `this.setState`.

 ```javascript
 ...